YUMEMl/supermassive-black-hole-simulator/README.md

 # Supermassive Black Hole Simulator

+Please understand that this was created by a layperson with no knowledge of astronomy.

 A native Windows visualization of the supermassive black hole TON 618, rendered with OpenGL 3.3 and a real-time Kerr-metric shader.

 [Download the latest Windows build](https://github.com/YUMEMl/supermassive-black-hole-simulator/releases/latest)